GlobalMaksimum/sadedegel/sadedegel/tokenize/README.md

  Sentence tokenizer (also known as sentence boundary detection(SBD)) is one of the key components of our extraction-based summarizer:

  1. Extraction-based algorithm picks up a subset of all sentences in document.
-In return, it is crucial to detect sentences correctly.
+In return, it is crucial to detect and split sentences correctly.
  2.

  ## SBD Evaluation